NICTA/cesium-simple-photogrammetry/README.md

 ----------------

 The final step is to load and geolocate your model.
-For this test I've created a simple CZML for loading into Cesium and have manually geolocated it, paying no attention to scale.
+For this test I've created a [simple CZML](models/bulldozer.czml) for loading into Cesium and have manually geolocated it, paying no attention to accurate scale.